mjordan/irc/README.md

 ## Development and feedback

-Still in very early development.
+Still in development.
 Once it's past the proof of concept stage, I'd be happy to take PRs, etc.

 ## License